jeffreyp/website/README.md

 # website
-A place for my stuff.
+This is a place for my stuff.
+There are many like it, but this one is mine.